kashisau/api-server/views/api/v1/contact/validate.md

-# Send methods
+# Validate methods

 ## Contact module

 ## Methods

-### `POST` send [AccessLevel 1]
+### `POST` validate [AccessLevel 1]

-Used to send an email to the website administrator.
-The information supplied will be validated before being accepted, and will therefore raise the same errors as the [*`POST` validate*](/v1/contact/validate) method if validation fails.
+A method that will test the data that will be sent using the [`POST` send](../send) method.
+This allows the consuming application to verify the correctness of the data before sending a notification.

 #### Required attributes